chainer/chainer/docs/source/tips.rst

 Enable iDeep Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-iDeep is disabled by default.
+Currently iDeep is disabled by default because it is an experimental feature.
 You need to manually enable iDeep by changing ``chainer.config.use_ideep`` configuration to ``'auto'``.
 See :ref:`configuration` for details.